 Knowing this, we come to the first problem we often see with flat roofs – they were built too flat!
 If your roof is too flat, it will allow for the pooling of water, leaks, and a whole host of other problems.
-If you notice any of these problems in your roof, you should contact a quality, qualified roofer immediately so that they can rectify the problem.
+If you notice any of these problems in your roof, you should contact a quality, qualified roofer in Toronto immediately so that they can rectify the problem.
 Seemingly small problems can become large ones if you don’t correct them swiftly and efficiently.

 The next most common set of problems occurs with the membrane itself.
 Even quality roofing materials, like the ones we use at Professional Roofers, don’t last forever – eventually they will break down and begin to leak.
 Certain things like intense storms, wildlife, or heavy debris falling on your roof can prematurely degrade the material before the end of their expected lifespan; however, the warning signs of material failure are all quite similar no matter the cause.
 The main culprits to look out for are: punctures, shrinkage, and blistering.